marouenbg/VFFVA/docs/guide/index.md

 + nThreads: the number of shared memory threads within one core

 + model.mps: the metabolic model in `.mps` format.
 To convert a model in `.mat` format to `.mps`, you can use the provided converter `convertProblem.m`

++ OPTPERC: Optimization percentage of the objective value (0-100).
+The default is 90, where VFFVa will be computed with the objective value set to 90% of the optimal objective.

 + SCAIND: (optional) corresponds to the scaling CPLEX parameter SCAIND and can take the values 0 (equilibration scaling: default), 1(aggressive scaling), -1 (no scaling). scaling is usually desactivated with tightly constrained metabolic model such as coupled models to avoid numerical instabilities and large solution times.